zacharimayer/mxtoolkit/README.md

   3. Run the code:

-  - cd to the directory with the tool you would like to run
+  - cd to the mxtoolkit
   - Add the domains or targets into the text file in the directory
-  - run the code with ```python3 script.py```
+  - run the code with ```python3 main.py```
+  - choose the adequate scan to you want to run

   4. Results

   The results are automatically exported to a txt file upon completion.

-  WARINIG: If the script is used multiple times, it will override previous results if you do not copy them.
+  WARNING: If the script is used multiple times, it will override previous results if you do not save them.